github/rest-api-docs-md/repos/{owner}/{repo}/codespaces/new/get.md

 - `ref` (string): The branch or commit to check for a default devcontainer path.
 If not specified, the default branch will be checked.
 - `client_ip` (string): An alternative IP for default location auto-detection, such as when proxying a request.

+## Operation Description

+Gets the default attributes for codespaces created by the user with the repository.

+OAuth app tokens and personal access tokens (classic) need the `codespace` scope to use this endpoint.